owacoder/seatainer/README.md

 ##### Overhead

-Most containers have very low memory overhead, Don't be scared by the mention of element overhead above.
+Most containers have very low memory overhead; don't be too scared by the mention of element overhead above.

 The per-element memory overhead for each container is listed below, for 32- and 64-bit systems: